 This blog is designed to help those patients, and you, as you search for information and try to make a decision about what is best for you.
-Please note, we want to do what is safest and most effective and while it may seem these 2 goals are in concert, often times they are not.
+Please note, we want to do what is safest and most effective and while it may seem these 2 goals are in concert, oftentimes they are not.
 I will do my best to explain below.

-While it is true that we can inject lidocaine or one of it’s relatives nearly anywhere in the human body and make it numb the concern has to do with the size of what we are doing.
+While it is true that we can inject lidocaine or one of its relatives nearly anywhere in the human body and make it numb the concern has to do with the size of what we are doing.
 We can only inject so much local anesthetic without risking a form of toxicity.
 As such we usually cannot do things like abdominoplasty under local only.
 Conversely, a procedure like an upper eyelid lift is much more reasonable to consider.

 Sterile vs. Aseptic

-Certain procedures do require sterility though and should not be performed outside of an Operating Room.
-Most notably and any procedure requiring an implant, example being breast augmentation should only be performed in a sterile environment.
+Certain procedures do require sterility though and should not be performed outside of an operating room.
+Most notably, any procedure requiring an implant such as breast augmentation should only be performed in a sterile environment.
 This is because when we place a foreign body into a patient we do not want under any circumstance to increase the risk of contamination of the device.
-Even a single bacteria is one too many and can predispose to contracture, infection and possible implant loss.
+Even a single bacteria is one too many and can predispose to contracture, infection, and possible implant loss.

-General anesthesia vs. pronox
+General Anesthesia vs. Pro-Nox™

 Anytime we are going to be using IV sedation or anxiolytics we need to have your vitals monitored.
 I do not believe that can be effectively done in the office setting and is dangerous.
-I am focused on operating on you, and someone should be focused on your vitals and your and such.
-In these situations we will perform the procedure in a fully accredited facility so that we can make sure that you are monitored by an anesthesia provider.
+I am focused on operating on you, and someone should be focused on your vitals and such.
+In these situations, we will perform the procedure in a fully accredited facility so that we can make sure that you are monitored by an anesthesia provider.

 If we think you will be too anxious and require IV sedation then we need to do the procedure in a certified facility so that we can have someone monitoring your vitals.
 If we are going to use implants, similarly we need to be done in a facility.
 And if we think that you will require a significant amount of local anesthetic, then it is worth considering the operating room as a reasonable place to do the procedure.